About Us

 Your kitten’s health is our top priority.
 Before they leave for their forever home, each kitten receives age-appropriate veterinary care, including their first two distemper vaccinations and deworming treatment if needed.

-We understand that everyone has their own approach to pet care—if you prefer to forgo vaccinations, just let us know.
-We’re happy to accommodate your preferences and work with you to ensure the best path for your kitten.
+**We understand that everyone has their own approach to pet care- if you prefer your kitten to not receive vaccinations, just let us know.
+We’re happy to accommodate your preferences and work with you to ensure the best path for your kitten**

 At Home Support

 We believe support shouldn’t end when your kitten goes home.
 Whether you have questions about behavior, health, diet, or general care, we’re always just a message away.
-We’re happy to offer guidance whenever you need it—because your peace of mind matters, and we truly care about every kitten, even after they leave our home.
+We’re happy to offer guidance whenever you need it.
+Your peace of mind matters, and we truly care about every kitten, even after they leave our home.

 Our Mission

 We are a small, in-home cattery with a big love for Ragdolls.
-At M&M Ragdolls, our mission is simple: to match our kittens with loving, responsible families who will cherish them just as much as we do.
+At M&M Ragdolls, our mission is simple: to raise beautiful, healthy, and well-socialized kittens to match with loving, responsible families who will cherish them just as much as we do.
 Every kitten we raise is treated like family from the very beginning.
-They grow up right in our home—not in cages or outbuildings—where they’re constantly being cuddled, talked to, and cared for by us and our very energetic dog.
+They grow up right in our home- not in cages or outbuildings- where they’re constantly being cuddled, talked to, and cared for by us and our very energetic dog.
 That means by the time they go to their forever homes, they’re already used to everyday life, sounds, and human interaction.

 We don’t believe in rushing the process or cutting corners.
 Every kitten gets loads of individual attention, daily socialization, and the best start we can possibly give them.
 We prioritize their health, happiness, and smooth transition into their new homes.